ibm-cloud-docs/text-to-speech/science.md

 # The science behind the service
 {: #science}

 The {{site.data.keyword.texttospeechfull}} service offers only voices that rely on [neural voice technology](#science-neural): *expressive neural* and *enhanced neural* voices.
 A brief overview of neural voice technology follows.
 But the topic of synthesizing text to speech is inherently complex.
-For more information about the scientific research behind the service's speech technology, see the documents that are listed in [Research references](/docs/text-to-speech?topic=text-to-speech-references).
 {: shortdesc}

 ## Neural voice technology